 Many credit cards offer a payment protection plan, a service which continues to make minimum payments on that credit card should you become disabled or unemployed.
-Some plans pay off your cards in the event of your death, too.
+Some plans will even pay off your cards in the event of your death.

-Most credit card payment protection plans cost between 39 to 99 cents per every $100 of your statement ending balance.
+Most credit card payment protection plans cost between $0.39 to $0.99 per every $100 of your statement ending balance.
 If you do not carry a balance for a month, you don’t have to pay for the service.

 Should you become unemployed, disabled or face financial hardship, payment protection plans permit you to: